-Carrier testing can be done quickly and easily through the Clinic for Special Children, either on its own (targeted testing) or with other genetic conditions included on the Plain Insight Panel[TM].
+Carrier testing can be done quickly and easily through the Clinic for Special Children as part of the Plain Insight PanelTM (PIP).
 It requires a blood draw and can be arranged in your local area - we can help you do this.
-Once the test is complete, our genetic counselor will follow-up with you to deliver your results and discuss what they mean to you and your family.
+Once the test is complete, our genetic counselor or your healthcare provider will follow-up with you to deliver your results and discuss what they mean to you and your family.